 - Pit Fighting: You fight gladiator-style in matches put on for crowds.
 Similar to gambling, pit fighting involves a series of ability checks and has a lot of randomness involved.
 However, unlike gambling, the worst that can happen is that you don’t make any money.
 The potential rewards are much smaller, but you also can’t go into debt.
 Weirdly, losing in a pit fight carries no risk of injury or death.

 - Practicing a Profession: Support a lifestyle from Poor to Wealthy depending on a few factors.
 The rules are vague and seem to heavily favor the Perform skill for no apparent reason, so I recommend using the Work option in Xanathar’s Guide to Everything instead.

-- Recuperating: Certain creature and effects can leave lingering problems like disease or curses which prevent you from recovering hit points.
-Three days of rest and minimal activity allow you to attempt to recover from those effects.
+- Recuperating: Certain creatures and effects can leave lingering problems like disease or curses which prevent you from recovering hit points.
+Three days of downtime and minimal activity allow you to attempt to recover from those effects.

 - Relaxation: The simplest of downtime activities, your character does nothing significant, provided that they can afford to maintain at least Modest lifestyle.
 After relaxing for a week, you can recover from some effects similar to Recuperating.
 This is an ideal option for players who don’t want to participate in downtime activities.

 - Religious Service: By performing some sort of religious service for an organization which shares your religion and/or ethos, you can earn Favors from that organization which can be redeemed for a handful of useful benefits.

 - Researching / Research: If you want to research a specific topic, the DM may dictate how long it takes to find the information you want and what sort of ability checks you might need to do so successfully.
 The version of the rules presented in the Player’s Handbook are extremely vague, so I recommend using the version in Xanathar’s Guide to Everything instead.